Skip to content

 ```bash

-echo MINI_SWE_AGENT_FINAL_OUTPUT && git add -A && git diff --cached
+echo COMPLETE_TASK_AND_SUBMIT_FINAL_OUTPUT && git add -A && git diff --cached

 ```

-This command will submit your changes.
+This command will submit your work.

 </instructions>